-We first present frequency locking and phase synchronization of spatial LCS pinned by defects in a general CGL model with frequency-selective feedback where spatial variations of the cavity tuning parameter are used to simulate the presence of background defects.
-To show universality, defect induced Adler synchronization is then demonstrated in a model closer to the experimental realization where the saturable carrier dynamics are included [26].
-Finally, the phenomenon is demonstrated experimentally in a Vertical Cavity Surface Emitting Laser (VCSEL) with an external Bragg grating that provides frequency-selective feedback [15].
+We first present Adler frequency locking and phase synchronization of spatial LCS pinned by defects in a general CGL model with frequency-selective feedback where spatial variations of the cavity tuning parameter are used to simulate the presence of background defects.
+To show universality, defect induced Adler synchronization is then demonstrated in a model closer to the experimental realization where the saturable carrier dynamics are included [23].
+Finally, the phenomenon is demonstrated experimentally in a vertical-cavity surface-emitting laser (VCSEL) with an external Bragg grating that provides frequency-selective feedback [19].

-The interaction and locking phenomena which we observe in a semiconductor laser with feedback are well captured in a simple generic model consisting of a cubic CGL equation where solitons are stabilized by coupling to a linear filter equation [27]:
+The interaction and locking phenomena which we observe in a semiconductor laser with feedback are well captured in a simple generic model consisting of a cubic CGL equation where solitons are stabilized by coupling to a linear filter equation [24]

-$$\partial_t E = g_0 E + g_2 |E|^2 E - i \partial_x^2 E + F + i n(x) E,$$ where E(x) is the intra-cavity field and F(x) is the filtered feedback field.
+$$\partial_t E = g_0 E + g_2 |E|^2 E - i \partial_x^2 E + F + i n(x) E,$$ where E(x) is the intracavity field and F(x) is the filtered feedback field.
 Note that the linear feedback equation breaks the Galilean invariance of the cubic CGL equation.
-For clarity reasons, we focus here on one transverse spatial dimension.
+We focus here on one transverse spatial dimension but similar results are expected in 2D.
 The time and space coordinates (t, x) are scaled to 1 ns and 40 μ m, respectively, so that g_0 , describing linear gain and detuning, and g_2 , describing nonlinear gain and dispersion, are dimensionless.
 We consider pure diffraction which is appropriate for VCSEL systems.
 The real function n(x) describes spatial variations of the cavity tuning due to background defects that predominantly perturb the material refractive index.
-In the second equation of $(1) \sigma$ is the feedback strength, λ its bandwidth, and we have implicitly set our reference frequency to the peak of the filter response.
-System (1) has exact solutions corresponding to stable single-frequency chirped-sech solitons [27].
+In the second part of Eq.
+(1) σ is the feedback strength and λ the filter bandwidth.
+The reference frequency is set to the filter peak.
+System (1) has exact solutions corresponding to stable single-frequency chirped-sech solitons [24].
 Small variations of n(x) lead to pinning and small changes in the soliton frequency.
-The interaction of spatially separated pinned solitons can lead to their locking which is our main interest here.